 - Bats Right, Throws Right

 - Born December 5, 1928 in Omaha, NE USA

 - Died June 26, 2006 in Omaha, NE USA

 Urban split 1951 between the Binghamton Triplets (0-1, 9.00) and Quincy Gems (17-8, 3.63).
 He tied Alfred Dumouchelle and Bob P. Coleman for the Three-I League lead in wins.
-Urban's promising career came to a break for two years as he spent 1952 and 1953 in military service.
+Urban's promising career came to a break for two years as he spent 1952 and 1953 in military service during the Korean War.

-He made his big league debut on June 13, 1957 at the age of 28 and came into the league with a bang.
-Facing the Washington Senators, he tossed a complete, allowing only two runs and five hits.
+He made his big league debut on June 13th at the age of 28 and came into the league with a bang.
+Facing the Washington Senators, he tossed a complete game, allowing only two runs and five hits.
 Although the team as a whole finished 59-94 on the year, Urban did exceptionally well compared to that, finishing with a 7-4 record and a 3.34 ERA in 129 1/3 innings of work.
 He allowed only 111 hits and 45 walks as well.

-He played his final game on August 6, 1959 against the Pittsburgh Pirates.
-Although he entered the league with a bang, he left with a disappointing game - in only 1/3 of an inning, he allowed a total of five runs.
+He played his final game on August 6, 1959 for the St. Louis Cardinals against the Pittsburgh Pirates.
+Although he entered the league with a bang, he left with a disappointing game - in only a third of an inning, he allowed a total of five runs.

 Overall, he was 89-61 in the minors and 15-15 in the majors.

 After his death in 2006, he was cremated.